-ISSF is pleased that 6 of the top 10 and 12 of the top 25 global retailers are
+ISSF is pleased that 6 of the top 10 and 12 of the top 25 global retailers are incorporating ISSF conservation measures and/or the ProActive Vessel Register in their seafood sourcing guidelines or policies.

 In Europe ...

 - 3 new buyers incorporated ISSF conservation measures and/or the PVR in their tuna sustainability and sourcing considerations, bringing the total number of retailers doing so to 16 - Meetings with most major retail and foodservice operators through direct meetings, including jointly with major NGOs - Conducted two Sustainability Forums with retailers in the United Kingdom and France, as well as four sustainability workshops with three European retailers